 The bar shall retain the colour of natural polished steel.
 Colours or designs of the remaining parts are left to the discretion of the manufacturer.

-6. PERFORMANCE TEST REQUIREMENTS
+6 PERFORMANCE TEST REQUIREMENTS

 6.1 Static Traction Stress Test

 Horizontal bar shall be tested according to the procedures described in Annex B. The measured value of deflection shall be between 80 mm to 100 mm.